-We have pleasure in presenting our Audit Completion Report for our audit of South Otago High School's financial statements for the year ended 31 December 2019.
+We have pleasure in presenting our Audit Completion Report for our audit of South Otago High School's financial statements for the year ended 31 December 2021.

-We would like to emphasise that our audit work involves the review of only those systems and controls in your organisation upon which we rely on for audit purposes.
+We emphasise that our audit work involves the review of only those systems and controls in your School upon which we rely on for audit purposes.
 Our examination may not have identified, and should not be relied upon to identify, all control weaknesses that may exist.

-We take this opportunity to express our appreciation for the assistance and co-operation provided by the School's staff during the audit.
-We have received full and frank cooperation.
+We express our appreciation for the assistance and co-operation provided by the School and the School's service provider during the audit.
 There is nothing we wish to raise solely with the Board.

-Yours faithfully, BDO Invercargill
+Yours faithfully, BDO INVERCARGILL